-Why not start by joining a NYSBA section or two?
 NYSBA’s 25 sections offer you opportunities to make a mark within your areas of practice— whether you focus on family law, real property, labor and employment, litigation or other areas.
-Within NYSBA sections,
+Within NYSBA sections, you can:

 - Network with influential colleagues who share your interests, challenges and concerns.

 - Join online section-wide Communities - private, professional networks offering practical tips and guidance from other NYSBA members.

 - Participate on substantive section committees that address timely developments.